patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/ChartStack/examples/ChartStack.md

 ---
-title: 'Stack'
+title: 'Stack chart'
 section: 'charts'
 typescript: true
-propComponents: ['Chart', 'ChartArea', 'ChartBar', 'ChartStack', 'ChartTooltip']
+propComponents: [
+  'Chart',
+  'ChartArea',
+  'ChartBar',
+  'ChartStack',
+  'ChartTooltip'
+]
+hideDarkMode: true
 ---

 import { Chart, ChartArea, ChartBar, ChartStack, ChartThemeColor, ChartTooltip } from '@patternfly/react-charts';

-import './chart-stack.scss';
+## Introduction
 Note: PatternFly React charts live in its own package at [@patternfly/react-charts](https://www.npmjs.com/package/@patternfly/react-charts)!

 PatternFly React charts are based on the [Victory](https://formidable.com/open-source/victory/docs/victory-chart/) chart library, along with additional functionality, custom components, and theming for PatternFly.
 This provides a collection of React based components you can use to build PatternFly patterns with consistent markup, styling, and behavior.